LaunchCodeEducation/lchs/src/assignments/coded-messages.rst

    shifted to the right a certain number of places.
 How many places?
 That depends on the integer sent to the function.

    *Hints*: The accumulator pattern strikes again!
-Also, remember that you can call the ``shift_character`` function to keep your code DRY.
+Also, think about calling the ``shift_character`` function to keep your code DRY.

 #.
 The returned dictionary should include keys for BOTH lower and uppercase
    letters.